 As she turns into the Black Swan she gives the dance of her life astonishing everyone – her choreographer, her mother, herself – before her moment of clarity.
 Finally, if you want to convince your ballet hating Star Wars loving other half to watch this film, if the cast alone doesn’t tempt them just say it’s when Natalie Portman – Queen Amidala from the prequels – meets her dark side…

 Weeper Rating: 😦😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂🙂 🙂 🙂10

 Hulk Rating: /10

 This post was added to the En Pointe The Ballet Blogathon run by Christina Wehner and Love Letters to Old Hollywood.
-Other reviews with this cast include Barbara Hershey in Beaches and With Six You Get Egg Roll (herdebut), Natalie Portman in Thor.
+Other reviews with this cast include Barbara Hershey in Beaches and With Six You Get Egg Roll .Natalie Portman is reviewed in Thor.
 Mars Attacks Your Highness, Leon and The Other Boleyn Girl.
 Mila Kunis appears in posts on Family Guy and Ted.
 Winona Ryder was reviewed in Stranger Things and Destination Wedding.
 Sebastian Stan stars in Captain America: Civil War.